akashravichandran/tensorflow-nlp/README.md

 				where the target text highly overlaps with the source text
 				```

-	* This problem can also be formulated as a two-stage problem
+	* Despite End-to-End, this problem can also be formulated as a two-stage problem

 		* Stage 1.
 Detecting the (missing or referred) keywords from the context (a sequence tagging task)